Rejection In A Relationship: Tips For Navigating Painful Emotions

 Need help building self-confidence?

 If you’re experiencing challenges related to rejection, you may benefit from speaking with a licensed psychologist, therapist, or counselor.
-If you feel hesitant to talk about rejection in traditional in-person therapy, you might consider online therapy.
+If you are hesitant to discuss rejection in traditional in-person therapy, you may consider online therapy.
 Online therapy, with platforms like BetterHelp, has emerged as an effective tool to manage mental health and relationship challenges, including helping individuals who are dealing with rejection in close relationships.
-This mode of therapy allows people to avail of and receive professional help from the comfort of their own homes via audio, video, or live chat.
-This availability may help individuals who experience symptoms of PTSD, anxiety, and depression to have an environment they feel comfortable opening up about their experiences of rejection.
+This mode of therapy enables individuals to access and receive professional help from the comfort of their own homes via audio, video, or live chat.
+This availability may help individuals who experience symptoms of PTSD, anxiety, and depression to have an environment in which they are comfortable opening up about their experiences of rejection.

 In one study, researchers examined the potential for online therapy to address mental health issues and challenges related to experiences of PTSD and rejection.
-In their study, their team found online therapy to be just as effective as traditional in-person therapy for treating post-traumatic stress disorder (PTSD).
-This further underscores the potential of online therapy to contribute positively to individual mental health journeys and in learning how to handle experiences of rejection healthily.
+In their study, their team found online therapy to be as effective as traditional in-person therapy for treating post-traumatic stress disorder (PTSD).
+This further underscores the potential of online therapy to contribute positively to individual mental health journeys and in learning how to handle experiences of rejection in a healthy manner.

 Takeaway